BGZHU1/Personal-Website/README.md

-This is my personal website use CSS and HTML
+This is my personal website uses CSS and HTML